-A Step-By-Step Guide to Locuming Through Agencies
+A Step-By-Step Guide to Locuming Through Agencies in 2023

 If you’ve decided you’re going to work as a locum doctor and take a year out of training (i.e. as an F3 ), you'll probably be wondering how the process of signing up to an agency works, and how you actually go about getting work through them.
 To help you understand and approach this process, we've provided a helpful guide below.

 If you're still in your F2 year, for an idea of when you should be getting set up with agencies, have a look at our full timeline for planning your F3 year.
+If you're planning in locuming at any other stage of your career, have a look at our time for finding locum work.

 1️⃣ Step 1 - Decide what kind of work you’re looking for